psharma04/academic-kickstart/content/authors/pranav-sharma/_index.md

 email: rbxii3@gmail.com
 superuser: true
 ---
 I'm a year 11 student at St Marks Catholic College.
 I specialise in theoretical sciences and mathematics, as well as full-stack software and hardware development.
 I am currently employed as a Network Administrator at Sydney Water, and do graphics design under the [Heimdall Studios](https://heimdall.intranet.pw) banner.
-My latest project was an analysis of the Stuxnet Malware, which can be found [here](https://stuxnet.intranet.pw).
+My latest project was a website analyzing the [Stuxnet Malware](https://stuxnet.intranet.pw).